-At the time, the news didn’t affect me much.
-I was about to embark on my own college adventure, and I hadn’t seen Caroline in years.
+At the time, this news didn’t affect me much.
+I hadn’t seen Caroline in years, and besides, I was about to embark on my own college adventure.
 I didn’t really know her anymore, I told myself.

 Six months later, a couple hours after midnight, I lay in a bed in my own dorm room, playing with a new phone instead of sleeping.
 It had been accidentally synced with an old email address book, and I was deleting the erroneous contact entries that had appeared.
 I was approaching the end of the list when I came across Caroline’s name.

 I froze, staring blankly at the small screen in my hand—a single source of light within the blackness of my room.
-“Caroline Williams” read the contact card, above a street address, email, and phone number.
+“Caroline Williams” read the contact card, above an email and phone number.
 Caroline.
 The girl I’d stopped being friends with because it was too much fucking effort.

 I deleted the contact, dropped the phone on the floor, and cried into my pillow.